4Axis CNC Router

 What is a 4Axis CNC Router?

-You can mount a typical 4th axis on a cnc router machine table and go to town:
+You can mount a typical 4th axis on a CNC router table and start working:

 The goal of 4th axis woodworking is typically engraving or columns…